haku/Onosendai/README.md

 Configuration
 -------------

-All configuration is stored in `deck.conf` file that lives in the root of the external storage device, typically `/sdcard/deck.conf`.
+All configuration is stored in the `deck.conf` file that lives in the root of the external storage device, typically `/sdcard/deck.conf`.
 If this file does not exist a template will be created for you to edit when the UI is launched.

 ### Example config